 Get Savings on Income Taxes With a CA to Help You File

-Sometimes, you may have deductions or investments eligible for 80C, but you may not have submitted proofs to your employer, so excess TDS may be deducted.
-You can still claim these deductions while e-filing as long as you have the proofs with you.
+Sometimes, you may have deductions or investments eligible for 80C, but you may not have submitted proof to your employer, so excess TDS may be deducted.
+You can still claim these deductions while e-filing as long as you have the proof with you.

 Section 80CCC: Deduction for Premium Paid for Annuity Plan of LIC or Other Insurer

 Section 80CCD: Deduction for Contribution to Pension Account

-Employee’s contribution – Section 80CCD (1) Allowed to an Individual who makes deposits to his/her Pension account.
-Maximum deduction allowed is 10% of salary (in case of taxpayer being an employee) or 10% of gross total income (in case of tax payer being self-employed) or Rs 1, 50,000 whichever less is.
+Employee’s contribution – Section 80CCD (1) Allowed to an individual who makes deposits to his/her pension account.
+Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 10% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.

 FY 2016-17 and earlier years – In the case of a self-employed individual, maximum deduction allowed is 10% of gross total income.

 However, the combined maximum limit for section 80C, 80CCC, and 80CCD (1) deduction is Rs 1, 50,000, which can be availed.

-Deduction for self-contribution to NPS – section 80CCD (1B) A new section 80CCD (1B) has been introduced for additional deduction up to Rs 50,000 for amount deposited by a taxpayer to their NPS account.
+Deduction for self-contribution to NPS – section 80CCD (1B) A new section 80CCD (1B) has been introduced for an additional deduction of up to Rs 50,000 for the amount deposited by a taxpayer to their NPS account.
 Contributions to Atal Pension Yojana are also eligible.

-Employer’s contribution to NPS – Section 80CCD (2) Additional Deduction is allowed for employer’s contribution to employee’s pension account up to 10% of the salary of the employee.
+Employer’s contribution to NPS – Section 80CCD (2) Additional deduction is allowed for employer’s contribution to employee’s pension account of up to 10% of the salary of the employee.
 There is no monetary ceiling on this deduction.